Classic Buttery Spritz Cookies Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Classic Buttery Spritz Cookies are easy and delicious to make in shapes with a cookie press, but can be made without a press too!
-Favorite holiday cookies that are perfect for decorating and sharing!
+Classic Buttery Spritz Cookies are easy and delicious to make in shapes with a cookie press, but they can be made without a press, too!
+My favorite spritz cookies recipe that is perfect for decorating and sharing!

 Looking for more festive treats?
 You’ll love homemade candies like Peppermint Bark and Peanut Brittle, as well as easy Fudge and snowy white Wedding Cookies (also known as Pecan Sandies or Snowball Cookies)!